 No competition here.
 Both credit cards skip the annual fee altogether, so it’s appealing to give either card a try to see if it’s a good fit for your finances.

-Balance transfer fee: Citi Double Cash
+Balance transfer winner: Citi Double Cash

 Which card earns the most?